IBM/operand-deployment-lifecycle-manager/README.md

 ## Overview

 Operand Deployment Lifecycle Manager is used to manage the lifecycle of a group of operands.
+Checkout design document at [here](./docs/design/operand-deployment-lifecycle-manager.md).

 ## Prerequisites